“The illusion is very great for Míchel’s project”

 Carles alena, who has signed for the next five seasons for Getafe, declared that he faces this professional stage with a “very great illusion for the project” that the club has with José Miguel González Martín ‘Míchel’ as coach.
 The incorporation of the Barça youth squad, who already played the second half of the past championship on loan at Getafe, was a priority for the Madrid team, which wanted to take ownership of the player.

 “Each one has a different idea.
-I will be grateful for life to Bordalás because He changed the way I live football and I wish him all the best because he made me improve a lot.
+I will be grateful for life to Bordalás because He changed my way of living football and I wish him all the best because he made me improve a lot.
 In fact, thanks to him I’m showing up here again, “confessed Aleñá, who acknowledged that now, his new coach, Míchel, is” more about having the ball.
-“Even so, all styles are to win and Míchel’s suits me because of my style of playThat’s why that is what made me decide, “he confessed.
+“Even so, all styles are to win and Míchel’s suits me because of my style of play, that’s why it is what made me decide, “he confessed.

 The Barça, “past water”

-The Catalan player came to Getafe on loan from Barça, the club in which he was formed and in which he climbed categories until making his debut with the first team under the command of Luis Enrique, current Spanish coach.
+The Catalan player arrived at Getafe on loan from Barça, the club in which he was formed and in which he climbed categories until he made his debut with the first team under the command of Luis Enrique, current Spanish coach.
 In total, 44 official games with Barcelona and three goals and a record that includes a League (2019) and 2 King’s Cups (32017 and 2018).
 “I try to transfer all pressure to the positive and I hope to respond on the field.
 No I take it as a negative pressure, if not a positive one, because for that I play football, and I want to turn it into responsibility“, he pointed.